 What is a training needs assessment?

-Training needs assessment is a systematic process to identify and assess the skills, knowledge, and abilities required by employees to perform their jobs effectively.
+A training needs assessment is a systematic process that identifies and evaluates the skills, knowledge, and abilities required by employees to perform their jobs effectively.
 Essentially, TNAs help organizations pinpoint the specific areas where employees lack the necessary skills or knowledge to perform their jobs effectively.

 Training needs analysis can be conducted at various levels within an organization.
 At the organizational level, the strategic TNA aligns training and development initiatives with the organization’s strategic goals and objectives.
 It involves identifying skills and competencies needed to achieve long-term organizational success.

-A task level or job TNA focuses on individual job roles or positions and determines the skills, knowledge, and competencies required for employees to perform their specific job functions effectively.
-Similarly, individual TNAs identify the training needs of individual employees to do their job well.
+A task-level or job TNA focuses on individual job roles or positions, determining the skills, knowledge, and competencies required for employees to perform their specific job functions effectively.
+Similarly, individual TNAs identify the training needs of individual employees, enabling them to perform their jobs more effectively.
 These may be part of performance appraisals or personal development plans.

 Step 1: Identify the goals of the organization

-An unfortunate case that I’ve seen repeated time and again at various organizations, is there are many senior leaders that just do not fully grasp the positive impact that structured, well executed training can have for their organization.
+An unfortunate case that I’ve seen repeated time and again at various organizations is that many senior leaders do not fully grasp the positive impact that structured, well-executed training can have on their organization.

-For some it is seen as a nice-to-have or a process that will occur naturally via knowledge transfer from person to person.
-The phrase I often hear that is almost never true is “our product/solution is so easy we don’t need training!”.
-This is very rarely the case, particularly for organizations that are experiencing rapid growth.
-Leaders typically want to focus their budgets on sales and marketing for their product with the expectation that this will be the most effective way to achieve their organizational goals.
+For some, it is seen as a nice-to-have or a process that will occur naturally via knowledge transfer from person to person.
+The phrase I often hear that is seldom true is, “Our product or solution is so easy; we don’t need training!”
+This is very rare, particularly for organizations experiencing rapid growth.
+Leaders typically want to focus their budgets on sales and marketing for their product, with the expectation that this will be the most effective way to achieve their organizational goals.

-To ensure that senior leadership supports the training program for the beginning it is essential to prove that spending the time and budget to create the program will result in positive impacts for the organization beyond the individuals receiving the training.
-The goals for a typical organization are set by senior leadership on an annual basis, look at those high-level goals and consider the impact the program may have with them.
+To ensure that senior leadership supports the training program from the outset, it is essential to demonstrate that investing time and budget in creating the program will yield positive impacts for the organization beyond the individuals receiving the training.
+The goals for a typical organization are set by senior leadership on an annual basis.
+Examine those high-level goals and consider the potential impact the program may have on them.

 Here are a few examples of organizational goals, how a great training program can help achieve them and how to measure that success: